 Space is contested.
 Every square metre above and below ground is valuable.
 In developing our plans for the future, we need to make informed decisions about how every square metre should be used.
-Unfortunately, we can't have it all, there are trade-offs.
+Understanding that, we can't have it all, there will be trade-offs.